 Retinopathy of Prematurity (ROP) is an avoidable cause of blindness.
 Premature babies are known to develop this potentially blinding disease called Retinopathy of Prematurity (ROP) if not carefully treated.
 Health workers are aware of these risks and should take precautions to prevent blindness.

 If you suspect an eye condition or your baby has been diagnosed with ROP it is essential that you appoint a legal specialist with many years of experience and who has performed extensive research into medical negligence involving prematurity with resultant vision loss and blindness.
 Being able to call on the assistance of highly respected local and international experts allows us as attorneys to give our clients the best possible chance of success in such claims.

-Your claim is given personalised attention by our attorneys, including engaging, consulting and debating with the leading experts in this field of medical negligence, in order to properly assess your claim.
+Your Retinopathy of Prematurity claim is given personalised attention by our attorneys, including engaging, consulting and debating with the leading experts in this field of medical negligence, in order to properly assess your claim.

 ROP and medical negligence

 Medical negligence relating to ROP may include something going wrong at a few stages:

 On the part of the Paediatrician / Hospital:

 - Failure to constantly monitor and maintaining correct oxygen levels in your baby’s blood;

 - Failure to refer your baby to an ophthalmologist (eye doctor) for eye examinations (to check for healthy development);

 On the part of the Ophthalmologist (eye doctor):